captam3rica/reference-list/README.md

 	- vRealize

 	`cat server_cert.cer key_filename.key cacerts.cer > multi_part.pem`

+- Convert .cer to .pem

+    `openssl x509 -in /path/to/in_file.cer -out /path/to/out_file.pem`

 - [Convert P7B to PFX with OpenSSL](https://www.lisenet.com/2014/convert-p7b-to-pfx-with-openssl/) - If you need to convert from P7B to PFX make sure that you have both the certificate and the private key handy for this command sequence.

 - DigiCert